 To the extent that tenants can pass through commodity inflation in their sales prices, the Partnership will benefit from additional percentage rent from increased sales.
 The majority of the Partnership's leases have percentage rental clauses.
-Revenues from operating percentage rentals represented 31% of operating rental income for the fiscal year ended December 31, 2012, 30% of operating rental income for the fiscal year ended December 31, 2010.
-If, however, inflation causes operating margins to deteriorate for lessees, or if expenses grow faster than revenues, then, inflation may well negatively impact the portfolio through tenant defaults.
+Revenues from operating percentage rentals represented 31% of operating rental income for the fiscal years ended December 31, 2013 and 2012, and 30% of operating rental income for the fiscal year ended December 31, 2011.
+If, however, inflation causes sales to decrease, operating margins to deteriorate for lessees, or if expenses grow faster than revenues, then, inflation may well negatively impact the portfolio through tenant defaults.